unicode-org/message-format-wg/spec/registry.md

 ### Functions

-The following functions use numeric selection:

-The function `:number` is the default selector for numeric values.
+The function `:number` is the default selector and formatter for numeric values.

 The function `:integer` provides a reduced set of options for selecting and formatting numeric values as integers.